 Manage your cleanups

-All cleanups are stored in the Cleanups folder within the SURVEY tab.
-You can manage them individually or in bulk to keep your project organized.
+All cleanups are listed in the Cleanups panel in the Survey tab.
+You can apply the following actions individually or in bulk:

-- Copy to another dataset: Move a cleanup (like a permanent bridge) to a new survey so you don't have to redraw it
+- Copy to another dataset: Reuse a cleanup (like a permanent structure) in a new survey without redrawing it

 I still can't do it!